Questions about our programs or the application process? Check the list below or contact us if your questions are not answered here.

 We recognize that we provide very basic amenities and we encourage volunteers to make their living space their own.
 Bring pictures, maps, posters, and flags to decorate your room.

 Family and friends may send you packages or letters, but note that the Honduran mail system is not entirely reliable.
 Standard arrival time is two weeks however it can take upwards of a month or two to reach their destination.
 Never send valuables or cash by mail as customs officers frequently open foreign mail during inspection.
 FedEx and DHL operate in Honduras, and while these services are much more reliable, the price is usually prohibitively expensive.
-If you need something sent down urgently, feel free to contact the In-Country Director who may be able to arrange for an upcoming visitor to bring down supplies for you.
+If you need something sent down urgently, ask team members about visitors who may be able to bring down supplies for you.
 In the past, parents have mailed items to visitors before they leave the States, and then they ferry down the goods.
 If your family or friends want to send you something in the mail use this address:

 Cofradía, Cortés HONDURAS